 Why use the slang term “8-ball”?

-Cocaine is an illicit drug.
-Illegal drug dealers and users often use street names to disguise their activity and over time they become common usage.
+Because cocaine is an illicit drug, dealers and users often use street names to disguise conversations about buying and selling it.
+Over time, many of these terms have entered common usage.

 How much does an 8 ball of coke cost?

-An 8 ball represents 3.5 grams of cocaine, the cost (based on an average cost of $120 per gram of cocaine) should be $420.
-However, anecdotal reports claim that an 8 ball of cocaine costs between $300 and $380.
+An 8 ball contains 3.5 grams of cocaine.
+Based on an average price of around $120 per gram in the U.S., the estimated cost would be approximately $420.
+However, anecdotal reports suggest that an 8 ball often sells for between $300 and $380.

 What does an 8 ball of cocaine look like?

-• in plastic carrier bags (often rolled into tight balls)
+- Small plastic bags rolled into tight balls

-When sold as an 8 ball, cocaine is usually packaged in large baggies or wrapped in cling film.
+When sold as an 8 ball, cocaine is often packaged in a larger baggie or wrapped in cling film.

 What types of cocaine are sold in an 8 ball?